mozilla-mobile/firefox-ios/SyncIntegrationTests/README.md

 # Firefox iOS integration tests

 To run these tests you will need [Python 2][] and [pipenv][] installed.
-Once you have these, make sure you're in the `python` directory and run the
+Once you have these, make sure you're in the `SyncIntegrationTests` directory and run the following:
-following:

 ```
 $ pipenv install